 If your loved one has lost their life while on the job, our team of wrongful death attorneys will help you fight to protect the interests of your family.
-We will investigate all circumstances surrounding the death of your loved one and provide aggressive legal representation to make sure that the employer is held accountable.
-You need a law lion to protect you!
-Contact Thompson Law for a free consultation at (844) 308-8180.
+Our worker fatality lawyers will investigate all circumstances surrounding the death of your loved one and provide aggressive legal representation to make sure that the employer is held accountable.
+You need a Texas worker fatality lawyer to protect you!
+Call Thompson Law for a free consultation today.

-We serve injured workers nationwide.
-We are available to speak 24/7 365 to discuss your legal options.
-No appointment is necessary during normal business hours.
+Our worker fatality lawyers serve injured workers nationwide.
+We are available to speak 24/7/365 to discuss your legal options.
+No appointment is necessary during normal business hours to speak to one of our worker fatality lawyers.
 We have bilingual staff members available to assist our Spanish-speaking clients